Juancho1162/Notes/Maths/Probability and Inference.md

 #### Definitions of Probability
 The previous definition of probability is purely formal and does not give an actual meaning to the term probability.
 Let's do a brief explanation about the two most common definitions.
 ###### Frequentist Probability Definition (Richard Von Mises)
 There is a close connection between the relative frequency and probability of an event.
 A random experiment is described by its possible outcomes.
-Suppose an experiment has $m$ possible outcoumes $A_1, A_2, ..., A_m$  and the experiment is repeated n times.
+Suppose an experiment has $m$ possible outcomes $A_1, A_2, ..., A_m$  and the experiment is repeated n times.
 Now we can count how many times each of the possible outcomes has occurred, the **absolute frequency**, which is the number of times the event  $A_i$  has happened:
 $$
 n_i = n(A_i)
 $$